AshwinSundar/ashwinsundar/content/reading/beautiful-evidence-tufte.md

 > Clutter calls for a **design solution**, not a content reduction. (p 120)

 ## The Fundamental Princples of Analytical Design

+1) Show **comparisons**, contrasts, differences
+2) Show **causality**, mechanism, explanation, systematic structure
+3) Show **multivariate data**; that is, show more than 1 or 2 variables
+4) Completely **integrate** words, numbers, images, diagrams
+5) Thoroughly **describe the evidence**.
+Provide a detailed title, indicate the authors and sponsors, document the data sources, show complete measurement scales, point out relevant issues.
+6) Analytical presentations **ultimately stand or fall** depending on the quality, relevance, and integrity of their content.

+> Most images and tables used in public presentations should be annotated with words explaining what is going on.
+In exploratory data analysis, however, the integration of evidence needs to be thought through. (p 131)

+> A deeper understanding of human behavior may well result from integrating a diversity of evidence, *whatever it takes to explain something*. (p 131)

+> Publicly attributed authorship indicates to readers that someone is taking responsibility for the analysis; conversely, the **absence of names signals an evasion of responsibility**.
+Readers can follow up and communicate with named sources.
+Also, names may have reputations for credibility - or not. (p 133)

+> Authorship credit is too often absent from corporate or government reports; we should remember that *people* do things, not agencies, bureaus, departments, divisions.
+People may do better work when they receive public acknowledgment and take **public responsiblity for their work**...Undocumented displays are inherently suspect. (p 134)

+> The purpose of an evidence presentation is to **assist thinking**.
+Thus presentations should be constructed so as to assist with the fundamental intellectual tasks in reasoning about evidence: describing the data, making multivariate comparisons, understanding causality, integrating a diversity of evidence, and documenting the analysis. (p 137)

+Always assume that the audience is an intelligent consumer of data and evidence.

+## Corruption in Evidence Presentations: Effects Without Causes, Cherry-Picking, Overreaching, Chartjunk, and the Rage to Conclude

+> Making a presentation is a **moral act** as well as an intellectual activity.
+The use of corrupt manipulations and blatant rhetorical ploys in a report or presentation...suggests that the presenter **lacks both credibility and evidence**. (p 141)

+> ...consumers of presentations should insist that presenters be held intellectually and ethically responsible for what they show and tell.
+Thus *consuming* a presentation is also an intellectual and a moral activity.